gcallah/JustifyingTheState/abstracts/coda.md

 Daniel B. Klein

-To contemplate justification for the existence of something is to contemplate whether a human aim's either to bring that thing into original existence or to annihilate that thing as it exists is justified.
+To contemplate justification for the existence of something is to contemplate whether a human aims either to bring that thing into original existence or to annihilate that thing as it exists is justified.

 If the something is government, then, either way, the action is farfetched and